-Global enterprise digital transformation
+Enterprise digital transformation

 My Role

-Head of UX & Product Design
+Head of UX & Product Design, reporting to the VP of Product

 Search was redesigned around a “Right product, first time” principle.

-Browse, content & SEO
+Browse, Content & SEO

 Strengthen customer mental models

-Migrate legacy content with least disruption
+Migrate legacy content with minimal disruption

-Improve performance and SEO structure
+Improve performance and SEO foundations

 E-commerce & customer experience